utwente-fmt/vercors/inheritanceSteps.md

 ## Parent predicate is included

+Each class-specific instance of an APF includes the APF of the supertype.
+So unfolding `state@Dog` also gives you `state@Animal`.

 ## Final predicates do not need dynamic type info to fold/unfold at

+If the state predicate in Dog were marked final, no type information is needed to unfold the predicate if the static type is Dog, as it is guaranteed that the instance is state@Dog.

 ## Syntax for non-family predicates

-More or less sugar for adding `final` to a predicate def, but might be nice to have an easier to explain version of apfs.
+If a predicate is marked as final it behaves as an ordinary predicate, that is, no type info is needed for unfolding.
+But that might be a bit counterintuitive.
+Maybe we need a "predicate" qualifier that ensures this behaviour?
+Might be easier to use and explain in the tutorial.

 # New statements

 ## Extract statement

+Given `state(z)`, executing `extract state(z) at Dog`, yields `state@Dog(z) ** (state@Dog(z) -* state(z))`.
+Useful for read only access of classes without knowing the dynamic type.

 ## unfold p() at C/fold p() at C

+Given the dynamic type, exchange `state(z)` for `state@Dog(z)`.

 ## widen/narrow

-Cool to have, but I think we can wait with implementing this until it comes up in a case study/standard lib
+Cool to have, but I think we can wait with implementing this until it comes up in a case study/standard lib.
+Adds/removes argument of an APF.
+E.g. `widen state(z) with int x` results in `state(z, x)`.